 This can sometimes work if things go smoothly, but sticking with the wrong agency for a year is not only a waste of your money but also a waste of an opportunity.

 Instead of being at the forefront with your marketing, you are losing time.
 Even worse, competitors are catching up.

-At Marketing Ignite, we feel it’s fair to sign for one year but give clients a 30-day option to leave if they are not happy.
+At Marketing Ignite, we feel it’s fair to sign for one year but give clients a 30-day option to cancel.

 Carefully read the contract and don’t hesitate to ask if you have any concerns, or areas that you want to renegotiate.

 You also need to make sure that both parties are clear of the agency’s monthly deliverables.